We place a high value on responsibility

 The guiding principle for the development of our equipment is the play value, followed by safety, stability, ease of maintenance and environmental focus.

-Our wood supplier has been certified according to EN 45011 PEFC since October 2001.
+Our wood supplier has been certified according to CFCS 2002:2013/PEFC D 1003:2013.
 Since 2015, our production processes have been as well.
 The certificate confirms that processed and treated coniferous sawn timber and log wood comes from sustainably managed forests.

 According to an official assessment, larch is a moderately rot-resistant type of wood, considerably more durable than, for example spruce and fir, however less durable than oak or, in particular, robinia.